WHAT IS AMAZON KINDLE FIRE TABLET

 Amazon Kindle PaperWhite E-Reader

 The very first name of this Kindle gadget appears to be an attempt to conform to the traditional paper books which are slowly exiting the mainstream.
 Perhaps unsurprisingly, it is the online retail giant’s best-selling and most popular eBook reader by far, with everything the Kindle Fire has, and much more.
-The first generation of Kindle PaperWhite was released by Kindle Tech Support in 2012, with a 6-inch display, a 758 x 1024 Ink pearl display and four built-in LEDs for superb illumination.
+The first generation of Kindle PaperWhite was released by Amazon Device Support in 2012, with a 6-inch display, a 758 x 1024 Ink pearl display and four built-in LEDs for superb illumination.
 Yes, the world finally got an eBook reader that they could use on the beach!
 Most versions had 2 GB of storage.
 Furthermore, this was the first device to track a user’s reading speed to predict when a chapter or book will be completed.

-The third generation was officially released in 2015 with much of the same, including the number of LEDs, size of the device and quality of the touchscreen.
-However, this one has improved accessible storage of over 3 GB, 300 PPI E Ink Carta display and longer battery life (21 hours, according to Amazon Kindle Support itself).
+The third generation was officially released in 2015 with much of the same, including the number of LEDs, size of the tablet and quality of the touchscreen.
+However, this one has improved accessible storage of over 3 GB, 300 PPI E Ink Carta display and longer battery life (21 hours, according to Kindle Fire Help itself).
 Furthermore, it is also the first Amazon product to feature their flagship Booker font, as well as an enhanced display of PDF files and a feature that enables translation on PDF text.
 As an interesting aside, Amazon also released a PaperWhite 3 “Manga Model” for the Japanese market in 2016.
 It has 32GB of storage, which is sufficient for storing 700 manga books!
 I’m no fan of manga, but I must admit I found this completely mind-blowing all the same.

 All New Amazon Kindle Voyage